princeton-geophysics/documentation/docs/vscode/remotecodeediting.md

 amount of subdirectories vscode has to scan.
 In the case of `/home/` or `/scratch/gpfs/`, the amount of subdirectories is immense

 ***DISCLAIMER 2***: There are a thousand reasons why your session may not start succesfully.
 A first step in the debugging process should always be: 'Can I connect to the remote machine via `ssh` from the terminal to begin with?'
 If not, there's just no way that vscode could connect either.
+If that's possible the next step would be to try killing a possibly running `vscode-server` by opening the command palette and killing the remote session.
+On a Mac, `Cmd+Shift+P` to open the command palette, on Windows/Linux `Ctrl+Shift+P`, then `Remote SSH: Kill VS Code Server on Remote Host ...` , which will prompt a selection of possible hosts.
+Choose the host you want to connect to, e.g., `<puid>@tigergpu.princeton.edu`.

 ### Editing your `~/.ssh/config`